Why You Don't Need to Prove Your Worth

 No matter how this feeling of not enough shows up for you, it doesn’t mean you are flawed or broken.
 We all feel like we aren’t enough sometimes.
 In fact, we live in a culture that values achievement, productivity, and doing at any cost!
 No wonder many of us struggle with this.

 If you are ready to stop trying to prove your worth, you are in the right spot.
 You can learn to shift out of thinking you aren’t enough and into standing in your value without having to prove anything!
-But first, let’s explore what self-worth is, how it’s different than self-esteem, and what does and doesn’t determine your worth.
+But first, let’s explore what self-worth is, how it differs from self-esteem, and what does and doesn’t determine your worth.

 What is self-worth?